pycroscopy/pyUSID/docs/source/scale_to_hpc.rst

 Scaling to High-Performance-Computing Clusters
 ==============================================
-:Author: Suhas Somnath, Emily Costa
+:Author: Emily Costa and Suhas Somnath
 :Created on: 08/20/2019

 **Here we provide instructions and advice on scaling computations based on pyUSID.Process